KnowEnG/Kubernetes_AWS/Zero-To-KnowDev.md

 12. Create the cluster:

-    Note: [masters will not boot on M5 and C5 instance types](https://github.com/kubernetes/kops/blob/master/docs/releases/1.8-NOTES.md#significant-changes) but may have changed
+    Note: [masters will not boot on M5 and C5 instance types](https://github.com/kubernetes/kops/blob/master/docs/releases/1.8-NOTES.md#significant-changes) but may have changed.

     <**Pramod!** Consider using Kubernetes version with flag: `--kubernetes-version` and consider using `--vpc: string Set to use a shared VPC` and [many other KOPS flags](https://github.com/kubernetes/kops/blob/master/docs/cli/kops_create_cluster.md) for helm & cfn setup>